pankajKxyz2018/ADVANCED_MULTI_SOURCE_RAG/README.md

 Eligible employees may receive up to 26 weeks of paid maternity leave in accordance with company policy.

 This demonstrates successful semantic retrieval across multiple document sources.

+## Retrieval Example

+Query:
+How many maternity leaves an employee entitled to?

+Retrieved Context:
+Eligible employees may receive up to 26 weeks of paid maternity leave in accordance with company policy.